rsleem/CI-CD/Labs/02 GitOps/01 skaffold/skaffold.md

 ```
 sudo docker login
 ```
-you can set the or push it later:
+you can set the Docker Hub or push it later:

 set Skaffold’s global repository config:
 ```